FrancisCalizo/cherrie-tickles-her-francy/README.md

 - React Particles Params - https://rpj.bembi.org/#bubbles

 - All file and Edges in Graphql to get an array instead an object of pictures - https://github.com/gatsbyjs/gatsby/issues/11449

+- JavaScript Sorting based on another array - https://stackoverflow.com/questions/16959774/javascript-sorting-array-based-on-another-array

+- JavaScript sort on an array of objects
   <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
   <p align="center">
     <a href="https://www.gatsbyjs.org">